adversecondition/adversecondition.github.io/README.md

 # whiskeywolke.github.io

-This repository hold the compiled code of my simple Hello-Webpage you can visit it at [https://whiskeywolke.github.io/](https://whiskeywolke.github.io/)
+This repository holds my simple Webpage which you can visit at [https://whiskeywolke.github.io/](https://whiskeywolke.github.io/)